 8 Ways to Get a Better Night’s Sleep

-Many factors in today’s world contribute to an endless night of tossing and turning — from stress at work and responsibilities with family to sudden illness.
-Although some uncontrollable, there are ways to increase your chances of hitting eight hours each night.
+Many factors in today’s world contribute to an endless night of tossing and turning, from stress at work and responsibilities with family to sudden illness.
+Although some uncontrollable, there are ways to increase your chances of hitting seven to eight hours each night.

 For those in need of a better night’s rest, adopt these eight simple habits:

-- Exercise Regularly.
-Having a workout schedule is not only great for your body, but also your sleeping habits.
-Yoga or gentle mind-body exercises are great before bed to help you relax, but rigorous exercise should be done at least four hours before bedtime to allow your body time to return to its resting state.
+2. Exercise regularly: Having a workout schedule is not only great for your body, but also for your sleep.
+Yoga or gentle mind-body exercises are great before bed to help you relax, but rigorous exercise should be done at least two hours before bedtime to allow your body time to return to its resting state.

-- Food Can Hurt the Mood.
-Eating a heavy meal late at night will overload your digestive system, making it harder to sleep easily.
-Avoid foods that aggravate acid reflux or heartburn, as acid production is highest around midnight.
+3. Food can hurt your sleep: Eating a heavy meal late at night will overload your digestive system and make it harder to sleep easily.
+Avoid foods that aggravate acid reflux or heartburn, because acid production is highest around midnight.
 It’s best to eat a light dinner and avoid eating one to two hours before bedtime.

-- Power Down.
-Lowering the lights in your home two hours before bedtime will signal your brain to produce melatonin, which ultimately leads to a better night’s sleep.
-It’s also beneficial to turn off TVs, computers and additional electronics one hour before bed.
-Artificial light exposure after sunset can interfere with ease of falling asleep and lessen the depth of your sleep during the night.
+5. Power down: Lowering the lights in your home two hours before bedtime will signal your brain to produce melatonin, which ultimately leads to a better night’s sleep.
+And try to turn off TVs, computers and additional electronics one hour before bed.
+Studies have shown that because our brains are so attuned to those hits of dopamine we get from our phones all day long, just the mere presence of a cell phone in the bedroom can disrupt sleep.
+Consider buying an alarm clock instead of using your cell phone to wake you up in the morning.

-- Sleeping Posture Matters.
-Whether sleeping on your back or side, it’s important to keep your head and neck in line with the center of your body.
-Avoid sleeping on your stomach—it flattens the natural curve of the body, which will lead to lower back pain and a long night.
+6. Sleeping posture matters: Whether sleeping on your back or side, it’s important to keep your head and neck in line with the center of your body.
+Avoid sleeping on your stomach.
+It flattens the natural curve of the body, which will lead to lower back pain and a long night.

 Good sleeping patterns are extremely important.
 They provide us with the fuel needed to start the day and accomplish our goals.